asemoon/team/README.md

 * Log application output and and expose them to the team: engineers need to have access to application logs for debugging purposes.
 Ideally, logs for all the environments are available through a logging aggregator.
 ## Level 3
-* Everything mentioned in level 2 is practiced
+* Everything mentioned in level 2 is practiced.
 * Unify design systems: When building new features, engineers at don't have to think about how the general UI elements look like as they use a repository commonly called style guide.
 * Educate engineers to be product-oriented: Engineers building out features are trained to have a passion for the product